Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Lung Model.md

 **Working model of the lungs with diaphragm and rib cage.** - Use our interactive model to find out how we breathe.

-Last initially checked on 2023-01-18 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on
+Last initially checked on 2023-02-18 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2023-02-18 by Peter Methley (pm631@cam.ac.uk).

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->